 In 1997, the Aviation Unit was in place on a full time basis and moved to the Merritt Island Airport, which is located in the center of the county.
 The Aviation Unit worked with three full time pilots, a mechanic/pilot, and five FLIR operators dually assigned, working other duties within the Sheriff’s Office, as well as within the Aviation Unit.

 Since becoming a full time operation, the Aviation Unit known as “STAR” (Sheriff’s Tactical Air Response) responds to a multitude of calls such as, crimes in progress, search and rescue missions, and performing counter drug surveillance.
 STAR also plays an instrumental part supporting other emergencies such as brush fires and hurricane damage reconnaissance flights.
 In 2000, the Aviation Unit started utilizing two sets of ANVIS-9 Night Vision Goggles.
 The Aviation Unit also began utilizing officers from cities within Brevard County.
-One Officer each from Cocoa, Melbourne and Palm Bay began working one shift a week within the unit.
 In 2001, the Aviation Unit received its second Forward Looking Infrared (FLIR 7500) System.
 After receiving this system, the Aviation Unit placed second in the FLIR Vision Award at the Airborne Law Enforcement Association (ALEA) annual conference in Austin, Texas.

 After the September 11th terrorist attacks, the duties of the Aviation Unit grew, requiring increased security at Port Canaveral during the time cruse ships were entering and exiting the port.
 The STAR Unit also assisted with the Temporary Flight Restrictions (TFR) during Space Shuttle launches, as well as several Presidential visits.
 If there was an aircraft violating the air space, it is the military fighter’s job to gain attention of the pilots, notifying them of the violation.
 The Aviation Unit then escorted the aircraft to airports within the county, standing by until an investigator arrived on scene.